Why go on an Asper exchange?

 The Fine Print

 • All Asper students who meet the eligibility criteria are encouraged to apply.
-Selection is competitive and based on a combination of application quality, interview scores, and GPA.
+Selection is competitive and based on a combination of application quality, interview scores, and GPA

-• Additional costs on top of the program fee will include course tuition for 3 credit hours, paid to the University of Manitoba as normal, gratuities, some meals, pre departure COVID tests (if applicable), and discretionary spending money.
-The total cost to students, including domestic student tuition and program fee, is estimated to be approximately $2,500 (international students must pay higher tuition fees.)
-Please note that due to rising costs, and some fluctuations around tourism reopening due to the COVID 19 pandemic, student costs may be higher than projected.
+• The total cost to students, including domestic student tuition and program fee, is estimated to be approximately $2,800-3,000.
+International student costs will be higher due to the UM tuition differential.
+Please note that due to rising costs, and some fluctuations around tourism reopening due to the COVID 19 pandemic, estimated student costs could be higher than projected

 • Due to the compressed schedule and intensity of this program, students may not have outside academic or professional commitments during this time, as attendance is required at all classes, company visits, and social/cultural activities.
-Most days will have scheduled activities all day, including in the evenings.
+Most days will have scheduled activities all day, including in the evenings

-• After having accepted an offer into this program, if students choose to withdraw, they will be responsible for any fees incurred due to their withdrawal, such as a name change fee on air tickets.
+• After having accepted an offer into this program, if students choose to withdraw, they will be responsible for any fees incurred due to their withdrawal, such as a name change fee on air tickets

 Testimonials